 Fair use is an exception and limitation to the rights of exclusivity that are granted by copyright to the creator of a piece of work.
 In the US, fair use allows for limited use of copyrighted material without authorization from the author of the creative work.
 The purpose of fair use is to provide limited application if it benefits the public.

 Don’t get too excited!
-Fair use isn’t a green light to utilize any image under the sun — like everything in life, there are rules, and this isn’t one that is meant to be broken or exploited.
+Fair use isn’t a green light to utilize any image under the sun — like with everything in life, there are rules, and this isn’t one that is meant to be broken or exploited.

 As you can guess, fair use isn’t a black or white sort of thing.
 If you aren’t a lawyer with a very in-depth understanding of copyright law and online images copyrights, there can be a lot of confusion as to what is considered beneficial to the public.
 To help clarify things, four factors determine whether the use of an image is considered “fair”: